Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

 ----------------------------
-A thorough test suite also acts as a kind of documentation for our application. if the test suite infrastructure is written correctly, we ought to be able to tell at a glance what the test is doing and what it is testing. tests should have names and doc strings that indicate what they are expecting, variable names should indicate at a glance what they hold, and the messages used for assertions should clearly state what was expected and why it failed. test runners have switches to print out the doc strings as tests run, so we can use these to keep track of what's working and what isn't: ::
+A thorough test suite also acts as a kind of documentation for our application. if the test suite infrastructure is written correctly, we ought to be able to tell at a glance what the test is doing and what it is testing.
+Tests should have names and doc strings that indicate what they are expecting, variable names should indicate at a glance what they hold, and the messages used for assertions should clearly state what was expected and why it failed.
+Test runners have switches to print out the docstrings as tests run, so we can use these to keep track of what's working and what isn't: ::

     test_new_cat_defaults_alive(self):